 GYP Exterior Renovations.
 Renovations are almost complete.
 Final touches on “penthouse” are being completed.
 Estimates are coming in under budget.

 HQS Inspections.
-Current service provider for HQS inspections are failing to meet HACD expectations.
-HACD plans to “piggyback” off of the Rockford Housing Authority contract and utilize Nan McKay services.
+Staff continues to struggle with the current service provider for HQS inspections.
+Communications along with customer service to tenants, landlords and HACD are failing to meet expectations.
+Staff will continue to work with current provider while exploring other options.

 As there was no further discussion to come before the meeting, Commissioner Wahlstrom moved to adjourn the regular meeting.
 Commissioner Bemis seconded the Motion and Motion then carried.
 The regular meeting was adjourned at 3:42 PM until the regular meeting scheduled to take place on Tuesday, December 17, 2013 at 2:30 PM at the offices of the Housing Authority of the County of DeKalb, 310 N. 6th Street, DeKalb, IL.